rtwomey/h12-monitor/README.md

 ## TODO

-1. Add daemon tools to ensure this is continuously running
-2. Could use some more coverage, mostly around the network connection stuff with the log streamer.
+1. Could use some more coverage, mostly around the network connection stuff with the log streamer.